jamii/jamii.github.com/source/_posts/2017-07-28-relational-ui.markdown

 Let's walk through how the template compiler deals with our example.

-The first thing the compiler does is number all the nodes, breadth-first, to make it easier to refer to them.
+The first thing the compiler does is number all the nodes (in pre-order) to make it easier to refer to them.

 ``` julia
 [table # 1